djswanevelder/msc_mlai/docs/train_pipe.md

 # Training Pipeline
 The resNet18 model will be trained, with the final layer changed to output the number of classes trained on for a training instance

-The `config.yaml` will specify all of the different hyperparameter chosen for a training instance, and the `resNet18.py` will take this as input. using Hydra
+The `config.yaml` will specify all of the different hyperparameter chosen for a training instance, and the `resNet18.py` will take this as input, using Hydra